 Days 5-6: The Osa Peninsula is in the heart of the South Central American Pacific Slope endemic bird area.
 Not only does it host all of the region’s endemics, such as the blue and red Baird’s Trogon, the well-named Fiery-billed Aracari, the lovely Turquoise Cotinga, Black-hooded Antshrike, and Spot-crowned Euphonia, it’s also home to the very localized Costa Rican endemic Black-cheeked Ant-Tanager.
-Most of the birding is right at our lodge, where we stand a good chance of seeing all of those specialties.
+Most of the birding is right at our lodge, where we stand a good chance of seeing all of those specialities.
 The feeders usually have visiting Little Tinamou, one of the best places to see this very secretive bird, and Black-faced Antthrushes walk around near the compost pile at dawn and dusk.
 Mixed flocks on the forest trails often have Long-billed Gnatwren, White-shouldered Tanager, Plain Xenops, and several woodcreepers, and a couple of ponds usually have Boat-billed Heron and a chance for American Pygmy Kingfisher.
-We’ll also have optional afternoon excursion which involve wading up the shallow El Tigre River and a nearby stream in search of rarely-seen specialties such as White-crested Coquette and White-tipped Sicklebill.
+We’ll also have optional afternoon excursion which involve wading up the shallow El Tigre River and a nearby stream in search of rarely-seen specialities such as White-crested Coquette and White-tipped Sicklebill.
 The birding in this area is extremely rich, and day lists of over 120 species while birding on foot and never more than a kilometer from our lodge is quite likely.
 Nights at Bosque del Río Tigre.

 Day 7: The first stop on our way north today will most likely be the Rincón bridge where the old-growth rainforest and mangroves are home to the rare and declining Yellow-billed Cotinga.
 This snow-white, silent member of the cotinga family is often seen flying back and forth from fruiting trees in the forest to the mangroves where they breed.
 We’ll also have a chance for the endemic Mangrove Hummingbird, which requires the piñuela tree, found only in this country’s Pacific coast mangrove forests.
 The roadside birding as we pass north through a mosaic of forest and agricultural land could produce Southern Lapwing (a recent immigrant), Brown Capuchin, or even a Three-toed Sloth in roadside cecropia trees.
-Stopping at bridges has resulted in eye-popping views of Red-legged Honeycreeper below eye level—deep purple with a shiny sky-blue crown—several species of kingfisher, and Mangrove Swallow, while wet ditches and roadside ponds have been good bets for Bare-throated Tiger-Heron, Northern Jacana, and groups of Wood Storks and Roseate Spoonbills.
+Stopping at bridges has resulted in eye-popping views of Red-legged Honeycreeper below eye level - deep purple with a shiny sky-blue crown - several species of kingfisher, and Mangrove Swallow, while wet ditches and roadside ponds have been good bets for Bare-throated Tiger-Heron, Northern Jacana, and groups of Wood Storks and Roseate Spoonbills.
 We’ll arrive at our next hotel in the late afternoon, leaving us time to enjoy the grounds.
 Night near Carara.

 Day 8: We’ll have a couple early morning hours on a boat ride on the Tárcoles River and through the mangrove forest, where Southern Lapwing, Collared Plover, Black-necked Stilt, Mangrove Vireo, and Yellow-naped Parrot are some of the target birds.
 In the late morning until lunchtime we’ll pass through pastureland and patches of tropical deciduous forest where we could see such new species as Cinnamon Hummingbird, Plain-capped Starthroat, Turquoise-browed Motmot, Rufous-naped and Banded Wrens, White-lored Gnatcatcher, Olive Sparrow, Double-striped Thick-knee, and possibly the elusive Lesser Ground-Cuckoo, with lunch at a lodge on the Gulf of Nicoya coast.
 We’ll spend the afternoon driving to a more comfortable elevation in the Cordillera de Tilarán.
 Night in Monteverde.

 Day 9: We’ll spend most of today in the Monteverde Cloud Forest Reserve, a 7,400-acre tract of mid-elevation forest traversed by the Continental Divide and one of the best-known birding localities in Central America.
 In spring the preserve is famous for its nesting Resplendent Quetzals and calling Three-wattled Bellbirds—audible a mile away.
 We’ll search for these, of course, and for many other species including Orange-bellied Trogon, Prong-billed Barbet, Lineated Foliage-gleaner, Streak-breasted Treehunter, Tawny-throated and Gray-throated Leaftossers, Azure-hooded Jay, Slaty-backed Nightingale-Thrush, Costa Rican Warbler, Golden-browed Chlorophonia, and Chestnut-capped Brushfinch.
-If we’re lucky we may encounter one of the area’s difficult-to-see specialties, such as Black-breasted Wood-Quail or Buff-fronted Quail-Dove.
+If we’re lucky we may encounter one of the area’s difficult-to-see specialities, such as Black-breasted Wood-Quail or Buff-fronted Quail-Dove.
 We’ll also visit the Hummingbird Gallery at the entrance to the cloud forest reserve, where we’re likely to see up to eight species of hummingbird including numerous Violet Sabrewings and Coppery-headed Emerald.
 Night in Monteverde.